firebase/firebase-js-sdk/docs-devsite/auth.totpmultifactorgenerator.md

 ## TotpMultiFactorGenerator.generateSecret()

 Returns a promise to [TotpSecret](./auth.totpsecret.md#totpsecret_class) which contains the TOTP shared secret key and other parameters.
 Creates a TOTP secret as part of enrolling a TOTP second factor.
-Used for generating a QRCode URL or inputting into a TOTP App.
+Used for generating a QR code URL or inputting into a TOTP app.
 This method uses the auth instance corresponding to the user in the multiFactorSession.

 <b>Signature:</b>